AbhinavSaha989/EcoCart/README.md

 ## 🎬 Feature Showcase (Autoplay GIFs)

 ### 1️⃣ EcoCart Launch Button
 Our all new EcoCart houses all the eco friendly alternatives to the products you see on the home pages.
-Your one and only stop for all you eco friendly needs.
+Your one and only stop for all your eco friendly needs.
 ![Launch GIF](./src/assets/ecocart%20switch.gif)

 ### 2️⃣ Personal Dashboard